zizo1111/hackatum23-coinflip/README.md

 ## Prepaired Tools, Snippets and Tutorials

+### Install requirements

+First, install with the python interpreter of your choice the "requirements.txt" file via pip, i.e. "pip install requirements.txt"

 ### Streamlit as possible frontend

 Inside the "streamlit" folder, you will find Python code snippets to help you develop a frontend for your hackathon project with Streamlit.
 Streamlit is a powerful tool that allows you to turn data scripts into shareable web apps in just a few minutes.